Meet with a Candidate

 - If you cannot meet with the candidate, try to meet with a senior staff member such as the campaign manager or the political director.

-- Email your regional advocacy coordinator to let them know that you’ve scheduled a meeting.
+- Email your regional advocacy manager to let them know that you’ve scheduled a meeting.
 They can help you prepare and plan your follow-up.

 - Follow up with the scheduler and let them know who will be attending your meeting and what the agenda will be.
 Get directions to the office and provide a number where you can be reached if anything changes.